Henry T. Wihnyk

 Box #117624 Gainesville, FL 32611

-Teaching and ScholarshipLegal Research & Writing, Appellate Advocacy, Advanced Techniques in Appellate Advocacy.
+Teaching and ScholarshipLegal Research & Writing, Appellate Advocacy, Advanced Techniques in Appellate Advocacy, Public Speaking for Lawyers

 - University of Florida: Joined Law faculty in 1990.
 Director, Legal Research & Writing and Appellate Advocacy (1992).
 Faculty Advisor to Moot Court Team.
 Member of Dean Search Committee (2002), Strategic Plan Steering Committee (2001-02), Admissions Committee.

 - Professional Affiliations: The Florida Bar, U.S. Supreme Court, U.S. Court of Appeals (11th Circuit), U.S. District Court (Southern District of Florida), Legal Writing Institute, Association of Legal Writing Directors.

 Legal Research & Writing (2 credits) - LAW 5792